keu/docs/astro/user-permissions.md

 ---
 sidebar_label: "User permissions"
-title: "Manage user permissions in Astro"
+title: "Manage Astro user permissions"
 id: user-permissions
 description: Learn about Astronomer's RBAC system and how to assign roles to users.
 ---

-To better protect your data pipelines and cloud infrastructure, Astro offers role-based access control for Organizations and Workspaces.
+To better protect your data pipelines and cloud infrastructure, Astro provides role based access control for Organizations and Workspaces.
 Each Astro user has a Workspace role in each Workspace they belong to, plus a single Organization role.
-Role-based access control is not available for Deployments.
+Role based access control is not available for Deployments.

+Astro has hierarchical role based access control.
+Within a given Workspace or Organization, users with senior roles have their own permissions in addition to the permissions granted to lower roles.
+For example, users with Organization Owner permissions inherit Organization Billing Admin and Organization Member permissions because the roles are lower in the hierarchy.

+The Astro role hierarchies in order of inheritance are:

+- Organization Owner > Organization Billing Admin > Organization Member
+- Workspace Admin > Workspace Editor > Workspace Viewer

+Users with Organization Owner permissions also inherit Workspace Admin permissions on all Workspaces.

 ## Organization roles